September 30, 2022 / by Hignell Rentals Team

 Everyone cringes at the dreaded ‘B’ word: Budget.
 Before you even begin searching for apartments in Chico, Redding or the surrounding areas in Northern California, you need to know how much you can afford to pay for monthly expenses.

-Here are the materials you’ll need: pencil with eraser, paper, calculator, paycheck stub, and at least a small dose of reality.
+Here are the materials you’ll need: either a pencil and paper OR open up a spreadsheet or Word document on your computer, a paycheck stub, and at least a small dose of reality.

-St the top of your paper write “MY FIRST APARTMENT BUDGET” in big letters.
+At the top write “MY FIRST APARTMENT BUDGET” in big letters.
 Good.
 Now it’s time to crunch some numbers.

 1. What is your monthly net income?